-When a significant percentage of vehicles utilizing a roadway appear to exceed the speed limit, the Engineering Department can determine if a speeding problem exists by conducting a traffic study.
+When a large number of vehicles on a road appear to exceed the speed limit, the Engineering Department can determine if a speeding problem exists by conducting a traffic study.
 A speeding problem is indicated on a residential street when the 85th-percentile speed is equal to or greater than 5 mph over the legal speed limit.
 If a speeding problem is determined from the traffic study, three potential steps will be taken to address the problem:

 A street will be eligible for reevaluation of the speed limit on an annual basis or as changing roadway conditions dictate.
 All traffic studies are conducted in accordance with established engineering practices and guidelines.
-Get more information about the Neighborhood Traffic Volunteer program's Neighborhood Traffic Calming Policy.
-If you think you have a speeding problem in your neighborhood, contact the Engineering Department at 972-547-7420.
+You can find more information about the Neighborhood Traffic Volunteer program.
+If you think you have a speeding problem in your neighborhood, contact the Engineering Department at 972-547-7425.